ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 The NI VeriStand developers have assembled a library of useful utility VIs in <vi.lib>\NI Veristand\Custom Device Tools\Custom Device Utility Library\Custom Device Utility Library.lvlib.
 The VIs in this library are documented in LabVIEW’s Context Help window.
 Here is a list of the utility VIs.

-•	Add Sections Recursively by Relative Path
+•	Add Sections Recursively by Relative Path<br />
-•	Advanced Browsing Dialog
+•	Advanced Browsing Dialog<br />
-•	Get All Channels
+•	Get All Channels<br />
-•	Get Channel FIFO Buffer Index
+•	Get Channel FIFO Buffer Index<br />
-•	Get Item Ref by Relative Path
+•	Get Item Ref by Relative Path<br />
-•	Get Multiple Dependent Node Refs
+•	Get Multiple Dependent Node Refs<br />
-•	Get Next Unique Label
+•	Get Next Unique Label<br />
-•	Get Target Ref
+•	Get Target Ref<br />
-•	Highlight Node in System Explorer
+•	Highlight Node in System Explorer<br />
-•	Not a Ref
+•	Not a Ref<br />
-•	Ref Constants
+•	Ref Constants<br />
-•	Report Final Error Status
+•	Report Final Error Status<br />
-•	Search for All Items by GUID
+•	Search for All Items by GUID<br />
-•	Search for All Items by Name
+•	Search for All Items by Name<br />
-•	Search for All Items by Property
+•	Search for All Items by Property<br />
-•	Search for Item by GUID
+•	Search for Item by GUID<br />
-•	Search for Item by Name
+•	Search for Item by Name<br />
-•	Search for Item by Property
+•	Search for Item by Property<br />
-•	Search for Item
+•	Search for Item<br />
-•	Set Multiple Dependent Node Refs
+•	Set Multiple Dependent Node Refs<br />

 ### Sort Channels by FIFO Location